Fasping/portfolio/README.md

 ## Project Description
-This project is my personal portfolio, where I share my latest projects made with ReactJS, CSS and deployed on Vercel.
+This project is my personal portfolio, where I share my latest projects made with ReactJS, CSS and React Boostrap and deployed on Vercel.
 It's an incredible project, trust me.
 Feel free to use like a Template!

 ## Used Technologies
 - ReactJS as a JavaScript framework to build the user interface